-Hesbon O. Nyagowa Kenya Technical University nyagowa hesbon@yahoo.co.uk
+Hesbon O. Nyagowa Kenya Technical University nyagowa_hesbon@yahoo.co.uk

 E-Schools, as with other information systems, require vast resources for implementation and maintenance.
 The processes of planning, designing, implementing and maintenance are often very well-articulated and convey the conviction of guaranteed success.
 The design of information systems is used in communicating the inherent value of the project to the stakeholders who must be convinced to make resources available for the IS project.
 The stakeholders supporting the implementation of the systems stand the risk of forgoing development opportunities should the IS fail.
 Predicting information systems' success has remained an ongoing concern of researchers and practitioners alike.
 This paper argues that the success of information systems is founded on ethical dimensions of implementation.
 Using the NEPAD e-School Pilot as a case study, this paper highlights variables that explain the limitations to success established in the NEPAD e-School Pilot, and links these to the non-observance of ethics in various aspects of the implementation of the pilot project.
 The paper recommends that ethical decisions on financing, training of users, maintenance of systems and liberalizing e-School access, are critical to the success of an e-School.
-It is further recommended that governments should entrust implementation of e-Schools to contracted parties as a way of assuring observance of ethical dimensions and therefore improving the e-Schools' chances of success.
+It is further recommended that governments should entrust implementation of e-Schools' chances of success.

-Keywords: IS implementation; ethics; NEPAD e-School; e-School success
+Keywords: IS implementation; ethics; NEPAD e-School; e-School success application

-A consideration of teaching information ethics at second year level at the University of Pretoria: a case-study of integrating theoretical information ethics with practical application
+A consideration of teaching information ethics at second year level at the University of Pretoria: a case-study of integrating theoretical information ethics with practical of Pretoria

-Erin Hommes

-And

-Rachel Bothma
+Erin Hommes And Rachel Bothma

-Department of Information Science and the African Centre of Excellence for Information Ethics and the University of Pretoria
+Department of Information Science and the African Centre of Excellence for Information Ethics and the University